tech-naushad/infrastructure-as-code/README.md

 This repository demonstrates **production-ready Infrastructure as Code (IaC)** practices using Kubernetes, Docker, and CI/CD pipelines.
 It is designed to showcase how modern backend and platform infrastructure is structured, automated, and maintained in real-world engineering teams.

-The goal of this repository is to provide recruiters and hiring managers with a **clear, practical view of my DevOps and cloud-native skills**, rather than isolated demos.

 ---

 ## 🔧 Technologies & Tools